-But now Israel was pursuing its political agenda with the tacit if not explicit support of key donor countries, which in effect were, intentionally or not, providing cover for, if not actively facilitating, this agenda.
-To the contrary, the political and economic illusions created by Oslo and the Oslo negotiation framework and supported by a compliant Palestinian Authority and donor community, led to a range of economic programs and initiatives promoting economic peace under occupation.
-Economic peace argues that economic change, however defined, must precede political change, creating a context conducive to future political compromise.
+But now Israel was pursuing its political agenda with the tacit if not explicit support of key donor countries, which in effect where, intentionally or not, providing cover for if not actively facilitating this agenda.
+To the contrary, the political and economic illusions created by Oslo and the Oslo negotiation framework, and supported by a compliant Palestinian Authority and donor community, led to a range of economic programs and initiatives promoting economic peace under occupation.
+Economic peace argues that economic change, however defined, must precede political change, creating a context conducive for future political compromise.

-Over the last 15 years, conditions for Palestinians have eroded dramatically and humanitarianism has assumed a dominant and defining place in Israel's relationship with Gaza.
-Key events include the second Palestinian uprising in 2000 and its militarization, Israel's disengagement from Gaza in 2005 and the accompanying argument that it no longer occupies Gaza, the election of Hamas in 2006 and its takeover of Gaza in 2007, and three massive assaults on Gaza in the last six years.
+Over the last 15 years, conditions among Palestinians have eroded dramatically.
+And humanitarianism has assumed a dominant and defining place in Israel’s relationship with Gaza.
+Key events include the second Palestinian uprising in 2000 and its militarization, Israel’s disengagement from Gaza in 2005, and the accompanying argument that it no longer occupies Gaza, the election of Hamas in 2006 and its takeover of Gaza in 2007, and three massive assaults on Gaza in the last six years.

-While a detailed analysis of the changing relationship between Israel and Gaza is beyond the scope of this talk, I would like to highlight certain points that have had a profound impact on humanitarian action in the territory.
-A critical feature of the last 15 years is that Gaza's status as an occupied territory has ceased to be a matter of international concern, the focus of attention having shifted after Hamas's 2006 election and 2007 takeover to Gaza's enforced isolation, containment and punishment.
+While a detailed analysis of the changing relationship between Israel and Gaza is beyond the scope of this talk, I’d like to highlight certain points that have had a profound impact on humanitarian action in the territory.
+A critical feature of the last 15 years is that Gaza’s status as an occupied territory has ceased to be a matter of international concern, the focus of attention having shifted after Hamas’ 2006 election and 2007 takeover, to Gaza’s enforced isolation, containment and punishment.

-As i have written elsewhere, the Israeli-Palestinian conflict was reshaped to center on Gaza and on Israel's hostile relationship with Hamas.
-Consequently, the occupation was transformed from a political and legal issue with international legitimacy into a simple border dispute, where the rules of war, not of occupation, apply.
-The West has largely come to accept Israel's recasting of its relationship with Gaza from one between occupier and occupied to one between warring parties.
-This has facilitated Israeli attacks on Gaza, rendering as illegitimate any notion of freedom or democracy for Palestinians.
+As I’ve written elsewhere, the Israeli-Palestinian conflict was reshaped to center on Gaza and on Israel’s hostile relationship with Hamas.
+Consequently, the occupation was transformed from a political and legal issue with international legitimacy into a simple border dispute, where the rules or war not of occupation apply.
+The West has largely come to accept Israel’s recasting of its relationship with Gaza from one between occupier and occupied to one between warring parties, which has facilitated Israeli attacks on Gaza, rendering as illegitimate any notion of freedom or democracy for Palestinians.

-A key part of this transformation has been the imposition by Israel of an intensified closure, more commonly referred to as a blockade, which has devastated Gaza's economy and produced a man-made humanitarian crisis.
+A key part of this transformation has been the imposition of Israel of an intensified closure, more commonly referred to as a blockade, which has devastated Gaza’s economy and produced a man-made humanitarian crisis.
 The Israeli government has referred to the blockade as a form of economic warfare.
-According to the Israeli NGO Gisha, "Damaging the enemy's economy is, in and of itself, a legitimate means in warfare and a relevant consideration, even while deciding to allow the entry of relief consignments."
+According to the Israeli NGO Gisha: “Damaging the enemy’s economy is in and of itself a legitimate means in warfare and a relevant consideration, even while deciding to allow the entry of relief consignments.”

-The recasting of Israel's relationship with Gaza from occupied territory to entity governed by the rules of war has consequences in terms of Israeli policies towards the Palestinian economy and the role of humanitarian action.
-Whereas prior to the first Intifada, Israel sought to control and dominate the Palestinian economy, shaping it to serve its own interests, current policy attacks Gaza's economic structure with the aim of permanently disabling it.
-In the process, it transforms the population from a people with national, political and economic rights into a humanitarian problem, charity cases in need of relief, which is a more extreme version of humanitarianism as it was understood during the first two decades of occupation.
+The recasting of Israel’s relationship with Gaza from occupied territory to entity governed by the rules of war has consequences in terms of Israeli policies towards the Palestinian economy, and the role of humanitarian action.
+Whereas prior to the First Intifada Israel sought to control and dominate the Palestinian economy, shaping it to serve its own interests, current policy attacks Gaza’s economic structure with the aim of permanently disabling it.
+In the process, transforming the population from a people with national, political and economic rights into a humanitarian problem, charity cases in need of relief, which is a more extreme version of humanitarianism as it was understood during the first two decades of occupation.